220.127.116.11 Guidelines to Table 3 - Lower Limb Function

 Where a person uses a wheelchair or certain walking aids (a quad stick, crutches or walking frame), the correct impairment rating depends, among other factors, upon the extent to which they are independent or dependent on other persons to mobilise while using a wheelchair or walking aids, and to transfer to and from a wheelchair.
 Within each of the 10- and 20-point impairment ratings, the descriptors state that this impairment rating level 'includes' a person who is either independent or who requires assistance to move around in or to transfer to and from a wheelchair (motorised or non-motorised), or to move around using walking aids.

 For the purpose of Table 3, the term 'includes' means that a person who uses a wheelchair or certain walking aids may be included in a class or category of people who can be considered under the criteria for these impairment rating levels and MAY be eligible for either 10 or 20 points subject to their meeting ALL the requirements set out in the descriptors for these ratings.
-This term does not mean that a person who uses a wheelchair or walking aids automatically satisfies the overall requirements for 10 or 20 points solely because they meet the descriptor point (3) for a rating of 10 points or (2) for a 20-point rating.
+This term does not mean that a person who uses a wheelchair or walking aids automatically satisfies the overall requirements for 10 or 20 points solely because they meet the descriptor point (3) for a rating of 10 points or descriptor point (2) for a 20-point rating.

 The use of wheelchairs or walking aids is not in itself an absolute indicator of the level of severity of a person's impairment when performing activities relating to their ability to move around.
 Individual circumstances do differ, including reasons for which people acquire such devices, frequency of use and the tasks for which they use them.
 A person may have a number of devices or aids and use different devices or aids for different purposes or not used them at all for certain tasks.
 While the vast majority of people who use wheelchairs or walking aids do so upon recommendation by appropriate professionals, this equipment can nevertheless be purchased and used in Australia without prescription.

 As outlined in 'Determining the level of functional impact - general rules' above, in deciding which impairment rating applies, ALL the descriptor points under a specific impairment rating level must be considered and NO descriptor points or their parts are to be disregarded.
-If the descriptors at point (3) in the 10-point rating and (2) in the 20-point rating were read and applied in isolation, any person who uses a wheelchair or walking aids would qualify for at least 10 points under Table 3.
+If the descriptors at point (3) in the 10-point rating and point (2) in the 20-point rating were read and applied in isolation, any person who uses a wheelchair or walking aids would qualify for at least 10 points under Table 3.
 This is not consistent with the policy intent.

 The policy intent is that a person is not to be automatically allocated an impairment rating of 10 or 20 points solely on the basis that they use certain aids or equipment.
 The criteria in the descriptor point (3) for a rating of 10 points and in the descriptor point (2) for a 20-point rating are not stand alone and cannot be applied in isolation from the other requirements for these ratings.
 This intent is reflected in the assessment rule in the Impairment Tables discussed above which stipulates that a person can only be allocated a specific impairment rating if ALL the descriptors for that impairment level are met.